CerebusOSS/pycbsdk/README.md

 print(config)
 ```

-You may also try the provided test script with `python -m pycbsdk.examples.print_rates` or via the shortcut: `pycbsdk_print_rates`.
+You may also try the provided test script with `python -m pycbsdk.examples.print_rates` or via the shortcut: `pycbsdk-rates`.

 ## Introduction